-Net IRR3 7.5%
+Net IRR 7.6%

-2 One of the partnership commitments is made in a foreign currency.
+&lt;sup>2 One of the partnership commitments is made in a foreign currency.
 This total reflects committed capital in dollars, adjusted for foreign currency exchange rates, as of the report date.

-1 Throughout this report, numbers may not sum due to rounding.
+&lt;sup>1 Throughout this report, numbers may not sum due to rounding.

-Market and Industry Analysis As of September 30, 2014
+Market and Industry Analysis As of September 30, 2015